 Is IDNotify a legitimate company?

-Yes, IDNotify is a legitimate company.
-It’s owned by Experian, one of the three major credit bureaus.
+Yes, IDNotify is a legitimate identity theft protection service owned by Experian, one of the three major credit bureaus.
+This immediately reassured us, knowing that the service is supported by such a reputable authority.

 Does IDNotify have a promo code or coupon?